marzily/algorithm-design-manual-js/README.md

 # algorithmDesignManualJS

-Implementation of exercises from [The Algorithm Design Manual](http://www.algorist.com/) in JavaScript.
+Solution to exercises in [The Algorithm Design Manual](http://www.algorist.com/) coded in JavaScript.

 Project uses Mocha.js and Chai.js test libraries.